zhutoutoutousan/A-study-note-as-a-beginner/politics/terminology.md

 ### Scatology
 - Used to report the act of saying 'shit' by some high-profile political figures
 ### State-owned bank
+### Social cohesion
+- *...There are two main divisions of this communications system which maintain social cohesion.
+On the first level there are the commercial media. ...* --- [The Engineering of Consent](http://www.fraw.org.uk/data/politics/bernays_1947.pdf)
 ### Social fabric
 ### Social stratification
 - **Social stratification** refers to a society's categorization of its people into groups based on socioeconomic factors like wealth, income, race, education, ethnicity, gender, occupation, social status, or derived power(social and political).